dutzi/dutzi.github.io/content/blog/building-how-dep/index.md

 After creating a simple React based report (**[the app](https://github.com/dutzi/how-dep/blob/master/src/web/App.tsx)**), I needed a way to dump it out into an HTML file and present it to the user. `renderToString` was a simple way to do it.

-`ReactDOMServer.renderToString` will take a React Element, and spit out the HTML that renders that node.
+`ReactDOMServer.renderToString` will take a React Element, and spit out the HTML that renders it.

 Dump its output to a temporary file, give it a name, and you have a static page that renders your app: